Batch Policy Learning in Average Reward Markov Decision Processes: Estimators for the Nuisance Functions

 Thus given the estimator, $\qn$, we estimate $e^\pi$ by $\hat e^\pi_n(s, a) = \hat g_n(s, a; \qn)$.
 By the definition of $\omega^\pi$, we have $\EE[(1/T) \sum_{t=1}^T \omega^\pi(S_t, A_t)] = 1$.
 Since $e^\pi$ is a scaled version of $\omega^\pi$ up to a constant, we finally construct the estimator for ratio, $\omega^\pi$, by scaling $\hat e^\pi$, that is,

 \begin{remark}

 The above ratio function estimator was developed by \cite{liao2019off}.
-In this paper we, for the first time, derive a finite-sample error bound for this ratio function estimator, uniformly over the policy class (Theorem \ref{thm: ratio}).
+In this paper we, for the first time, derive a finite-sample error bound for this ratio function estimator, uniformly over the policy class (Theorem B.2 in the appendix).
 This is the key element in establishing the finite-sample bound regret bound for the estimated optimal policy. \end{remark}

 \begin{remark}

 Our ratio function estimator is different from most in the existing literature, such as \cite{liu2018breaking,uehara2019minimax,nachum2019dualdice,zhang2020gendice}, which are obtained by min-max based estimating methods.
 For example, \cite{liu2018breaking} aimed to estimate the ratio between stationary distribution induced by a known, Markovian time-stationary behavior policy and target policy, which is then used to estimate the average reward of a given policy.
 This is not suitable for the setting where the behavior policy is history dependent. \cite{uehara2019minimax} estimated the ratio, $\omega^\pi(s, a)$, based on the observation that for every state-action function $f$,